morleym/furtive-handbook/docs/format-guides-overview.md

 * Distinct Placements
   * These are the final standings you will have after you've completed all matches.
 If you want to award prizing, these will be your options.
 * Possible progressions
   * How many competitors you could advance from the format.
-This can involve shortening the competition (e.g. stopping a single-elim bracket after quarterfinals so that you can advance 4 competitors)
+This may involve shortening the competition (e.g. stopping a single-elim bracket after quarterfinals so that you can advance 4 competitors)

 As an example, here is the reference table for **Single-Elimination**.